IIIF/api/source/api/content-state/0.2/index.md

 ## 4. Examples of content states

 The following examples demonstrate the use of the existing IIIF Presentation API and W3C Web Annotation Data Model to describe parts of resources.
-The full form of the annotation (as if it were available at the URL given in the `id` property) has been used in each case.
+The full form of the Annotation (as if it were available at the URL given in the `id` property) has been used in each case.
 Further examples can be found in the [IIIF Cookbook][annex-cookbook]

 ### 4.1.
 A region of a canvas in a manifest